 - Check out our comparison chart for the specifications of all the hot tubs and swim spas we sell

 - It is also possible to sink a hot tub or swim spa into the ground.
 The pit will need to be made wider by at least 2.5ft to make space for future maintenance and the pit needs to have ample drainage at the bottom

 Looking for some inspiration?
 Our photo gallery will give you great ideas on how to make your spa look fabulous.
 Process of buying a hot tub.

 You will need to ensure that your hot tub is located near a water supply; it’s as easy as using a garden hosepipe to fill it up.

-The hot tub will need its own electricity supply, so an electrician will fit a mains circuit breaker in your electrical consumer unit and run a cable to it from the pool.
+The hot tub will need its own electricity supply, so an electrician, similar to those in Guelph or locally, will fit the main circuit breaker in your electrical consumer unit and run a cable to it from the pool.
 The electrical supply required will depend on the model you have chosen, but our range of products will usually require a 13AMP to 40AMP.

 Protect your garden furniture

 Have you ever thought about installing a shade sail to offer you, your hot tub and other garden furniture the ultimate protection from the sun and other weather conditions?
 This will prevent any damage from occurring and minimises the need for repairs in the future.
 You can find out more about how shade sails benefit you by visiting this website.

 There us a lot to think about when readying your home for a hot tub.
 Keep this checklist handy so you can ensure everything is covered.
 See: Hot Tub Maintenance.